paulo101977/esp32_nesemu/README.rst

 I am improving on the PrettyEffect menu that MittisBootloop created as well.
 His in-game menu is so nicely done I will do what I can to preserve that feature as I add more in-game stuff.
 Currently I have added SRAM support for save games as well as speed-adjustable turbo buttons.

 Note: Video stretch modes cause a little slowness, but most games are still very playable now that I've optimized video rendering.
-Sound has been improved significantly, though it does have a little noise due to the build-in DAC fighting for time to process sound buffers.
-An external DAC could solve this in theory but I don't have any plans to explore that at this time.
-Realistically, the sound is sufficient in my opinion but if you find any ways to improve it, I'd love to hear from you.
+Sound has been improved significantly, though it does have a little noise due to the built-in DAC fighting for time to process sound buffers.
+An external DAC could solve this in theory, but I don't have any plans to explore sound improvements at this time since it's rather passable now.
+If you find any ways to improve it, I'd love to hear from you, just open an issue or send a pull request.

 ESP32+Display+Battery in a NES Controller: https://youtu.be/-xrElh8Uz_s